-I saw a meme recently pointing out that 10 years ago, we were all told never to get in strangers' cars or meet people from the internet; but in 2016, we literally summon strangers from the internet to get in their cars.
+I saw a meme recently pointing out that 10 years ago, we were all told never to get in strangers' cars or meet people from the Internet, but now, we summon strangers from the Internet to get in their cars.
 It's certainly a bizarre, technological society we've become, but I have to admit, I don't hate it.
-If a product or service can be ordered on the web, I am thrilled to do so: rides to the airport, television shows, açai bowls.
+If a product or service can be ordered on the Internet, I am thrilled to do so: rides to the airport, television shows, açai bowls.
 And I love that the beauty community has jumped on board, offering everything from at-home makeup services to blowouts.
-Maybe this is naive, but I trust the beauty strangers of the internet.
-Especially when their existence means I never have to leave my house.
+Maybe this is naive, but I trust the beauty strangers of the Internet, especially when their existence means I never have to leave my house.

-So you can imagine how tickled I was when news of an on-demand massage app slid into my inbox.
+So you can imagine how excited I was when news of an on-demand massage app slid into my inbox.
 If there's anything I love as much as ordering things online, it's massages.
 I treat myself to one every month or so and delight in trying new spas and services.
-(Read all about when happened when I tried the most expensive massage in L.A.)
+(Read all about when happened when I tried the most expensive massage in L.A.).

 The Soothe app combines my love of luxury with my quest for convenience.

-In the end, Soothe not only provided a great massage, it also bolstered my faith in the glorious world of online beauty services.
+In the end, Soothe not only provided a great massage it also bolstered my faith in the glorious world of online beauty services.
 Decades ago, the idea may not have seemed wise.
-But it's almost 2017, and I have to say, if you haven't ordered a masseuse to your house via the internet, you simply haven't lived.
+I have to say; if you haven't ordered a masseuse to your house via the Internet, you haven't lived.